-There is turmoil in the air around us and is playing out in politics, trade agreements, carbon tax, pipeline protests and mortgage stress tests.
+There is turmoil in the air around us and is playing out in politics, trade agreements, carbon tax, pipeline protests, mortgage stress tests and real estate sales.
+At this time prices have risen not declined but affordability is still the unresolved conundrum of these times.

 Jay and Brenda’s Newsletter